launchdarkly/api-client-go/docs/FeatureFlagsApi.md

     env := "env_example" // string | Filter configurations by environment (optional)
     tag := "tag_example" // string | Filter feature flags by tag (optional)
     limit := int64(789) // int64 | The number of feature flags to return.
 Defaults to -1, which returns all flags (optional) offset := int64(789) // int64 | Where to start in the list.
 Use this with pagination.
-For example, an offset of 10 skips the first ten items and then returns the next limit items (optional) archived := true // bool | A boolean to filter the list to archived flags.
+For example, an offset of 10 skips the first ten items and then returns the next items in the list, up to the query `limit`. (optional) archived := true // bool | A boolean to filter the list to archived flags.
 When this is absent, only unarchived flags will be returned (optional) summary := true // bool | By default in API version >= 1, flags will _not_ include their list of prerequisites, targets or rules.
 Set summary=0 to include these fields for each flag returned (optional) filter := "filter_example" // string | A comma-separated list of filters.
 Each filter is of the form field:value (optional)